WWE Rumors: 3 Reasons Why WWE Needs To Sign Ronda Rousey

 Ronda Rousey had a recent terrible fall from grace when she got knocked out fast by Amanda Nunez at UFC 207.
 The manner in which she was finished clearly indicates that the UFC’s women’s division has clearly passed her by.
-Immediately after Ronda Rousey lost, a lot of fans are already speculating that Ronda should retire and move on to other things.
+Immediately after Ronda Rousey lost, a lot of fans were already speculating that Ronda should retire and move on to other things.

 Movies are one avenue where Ronda Rousey could make a splash.
 She already had several cameos in movies like Fast and the Furious 7 and The Expendables 3.
 But one has to wonder whether Ronda still has enough star power at this point to make a big splash in movies.